kandarpa02/cpy-deriv/README.md

-# PyDeriv
+# deriv

-PyDeriv is a lightweight automatic differentiation library with a NumPy-like API and a minimal neural network framework.
+deriv is a lightweight automatic differentiation library with a NumPy-like API and a minimal neural network framework.
 It is designed for clarity, extensibility, and low-level control over training loops and operations.

 > This is an early alpha release.
 APIs may change.